 - Load shedding or periodic electricity blackouts are very frequent and last for hours.
 So you can either choose a hotel with 24 hours electricity provision or you can keep torchlight with you.
 It can even come in handy during later adventures.

 - However, Nepal is a very safe travel destination even for solo travelers or women.
-The records of theft that have been recorded had occurred in budget hotels among the tourists themselves.
-So you can relax and not be too weary all the time.
+Theft that have been recorded had mostly occurred in budget hotels among the tourists themselves.

 - If you like cycling, plan a ride out to the valley because the in-city is too congested and you won’t be able to enjoy to fullest.